lucarinelli/sayhello_testpypi/README.md

 # Say Hello
-A sample python project to test packaging and pypi
+A simple python project to test packaging and pypi